ssbc/ssb-fixtures/README.md

 ## TODO

 - Publish first fixture in GitHub releases
+- Generate about messages
+- Generate private messages
+- Have other accounts with their secret stored too, to recover private messages
+- Generate channel messages
 - Automated tests
 - Generate the timestamps deterministically
 - Generate "updated" fixture to simulate a second resync